 Subject: Upcoming Strategy Meeting

-For longer memos, you may choose to make this introduction a summary of all the points contained in the rest of the memo in order to facilitate quick reading.
+For longer memos, you may choose to make the introduction a summary of all the points contained in the rest of the memo in order to facilitate quick reading.
+Remember, just because you are writing a memo doesn’t mean you can ignore the standard rules of syntax & grammar!

 After the background and point are stated, you can include any other needed information.
 This may be details about a new process, action steps for employees, instructions, or further reasoning for actions.